kustomzone/chaincode-investigator/README.md

 **A full tutorial is coming soon!**
 Until then you can try my network/example below.
-This is a working format that you can past into the text area that appears when you click "Create Chaincode JSON Summary".
+This is a working format that you can paste into the text area that appears when you click "Create Chaincode JSON Summary".

 Of course you can modify it to fit your own network.
 You will find similar information about your own network from the service's Bluemix dashboard in the "Service Credentials" tab.